 For credit unions running similar swivel-chair routines across their own system stacks, Thrivent's path shows a practical principle: treat data flow as a managed service, not a project.
 Projects have end dates.
 Data keeps moving.
 MortgageExchange keeps it moving accurately.

-Access Business Technologies is a cloud-first MSP and Tier-1 Microsoft CSP serving 750+ financial institutions.
+Access Business Technologies is a cloud-first MSP and Tier-1 Microsoft Cloud Solution Provider serving more than 750 financial institutions.
 ABT's MortgageExchange platform connects LOS, core banking, account opening, and servicing systems through rules-based integration, with ongoing monitoring and connector maintenance included.
 The approach eliminates the "build it and forget it" risk that plagues one-time integration projects.

 Frequently Asked Questions